 What you can do if you’re unhappy with your strata manager

 However, this is not to say that a strata manager can simply refuse to do their job.
 Instead, it is in the interest of the strata and the manager to ensure proactive cooperation between the owners cooperation and the strata manager.
-If a manager is not fulfilling his agreed upon responsibilities or makes living in your strata worse rather than better, Fair Trading NSW outlines the following steps for resolving a dispute with a strata manager:
+If a manager is not fulfilling their agreed-upon strata manager roles and responsibilities (or is making living in your strata worse rather than better), Fair Trading NSW outlines the following steps for resolving a dispute with a strata manager:

 - If you no longer want to work with your strata manager, the owners corporation has to vote in favour of terminating the agreement or changing strata managers, which requires a simple majority at a general meeting